-The excellent organization, Glimmer Train, which offers competitions to writers each month, also provides subscribers with a booklet called "Writers Ask," in which fiction writers talk about their craft, work habits, challenges, and other matters to do with putting words into an interesting order and getting them printed by a publisher.
+The excellent organization Glimmer Train used to provide subscribers with a booklet called "Writers Ask," in which fiction writers talk about their craft, work habits, challenges, and other matters to do with putting words into an interesting order and getting them printed by a publisher.

 Here's Antonya Nelson on the students who come to her writing workshops.